chizhang0213/HoloRepository2024/README.md

+# How to Set Up the Application:

-# Speech Inference Environment Setup
+# 1. Speech Inference Environment Setup

 Here provides a setup for speech inference using a predefined Conda environment.
 Follow the steps below to set up and activate the environment.